-- 5.1 A constable has no power under section 289 or 303C of POCA to force entry into a vehicle. - 5.2 The search power under section $289(1D)^{23}$ or $303C(5)^{24}$ may be used if a constable has reasonable grounds for suspecting that there is seizable cash or a seizable listed asset in a vehicle.
-It allows a constable to require a person who is in (or is in the vicinity of) the vehicle - and under whose control the vehicle appears to be - to permit entry to, and a search of, that vehicle. - 5.3 The constable may detain the vehicle for so long as is necessary to carry out the search25. - 5.4 The power can generally only be exercised if the vehicle is in a public place, or any other place (other than a dwelling) to which people have ready access.
-However, where the vehicle is in a garden or yard or other land occupied with and used for the purposes of a dwelling, the power may be used only if the constable has reasonable grounds for believing that: - the person who has control over the vehicle does not reside in the dwelling; and - the vehicle is there without the express or implied permission of a person who does reside there. - 5.5 Otherwise, if the vehicle is considered to be on private property, the power to search premises under section 289(1) or 303C(1) may apply instead (see Chapter 4).
+- 5.1 A constable has no power under section 289, 303C or 303Z21 of POCA to force entry into a vehicle. - 5.2 The search power under section 289(1D), 303C(5) or 303Z21(6) may be used if a constable has reasonable grounds for suspecting that there is seizable cash, a seizable listed asset or a cryptoasset-related item in a vehicle.
+It allows a constable to require a person who is in (or is in the vicinity of) the vehicle and under whose control the vehicle appears to be to permit entry to, and a search of, that vehicle. - 5.3 The constable may detain the vehicle for so long as is necessary to carry out the search. - 5.4 The power can generally only be exercised if the vehicle is in a public place, or any other place (other than a dwelling) to which people have ready access.
+However, where the vehicle is in a garden or yard or other land occupied with and used for the purposes of a dwelling, the power may be used only if the constable has reasonable grounds for believing that: - the person who has control over the vehicle does not reside in the dwelling; and - the vehicle is there without the express or implied permission of a person who does reside there. - 5.5 Otherwise, if the vehicle is considered to be on private property (i.e., in a garden or yard or other land occupied with and used for the purposes of a dwelling), the power to search premises under section 289(1), 303C(1) or 303Z21(1) may apply instead (see Chapter 4).